If you've not yet explored the delights of self-love, it's time to lock the door, pull the curtains and switch off your phone.

 1. The Wrong Kind of Vibrator

-- Rabbit vibrators - a dual stimulating-type toy, they have a shaft for internal pleasure combined with a clitoral tickler.
+- Rabbit vibrators are dual-stimulating-type toys.
+They have a shaft for internal pleasure combined with a clitoral tickler.

-- Wand vibrators - these tend to be large in size (rest assured, they are not for insertion) and offers deep rumbles that shakes you to the bone.
+- Wand vibrators - these tend to be large (they are not for insertion) and offer deep rumbles that shake you to the bone.

 2. The Wrong Kind of Vibration

-Vibrators tend to fall in two categories: high-pitch or low & rumbly.
-These feel different and we find that women often fall into one of two camps: you need either a high-itched vibe for buzzy thrills, or deep vibrations for rumbly excitement.
+Vibrators tend to fall into two categories: high-pitch or low & rumbly.
+These feel different, and we find that women and vulva owners usually fall into one of two camps: Needing a high-pitched vibrator for buzzy thrills or deep vibrations for rumbly excitement.

 The wrong type of vibration could be what isn't working for you.
-If you've had a bullet vibe for example, and it produced nothing but boredom, try something with a heavier vibration.
+If you've had a bullet vibe and it produced nothing but boredom, try something with a heavier vibration.

 3. Not Enough Time

-Vibrators are fantastic at multi-tasking, but it would be wrong to assume they magically know what your preferences are.
-You need to work with the vibe; try different positions, different settings and different speeds.
+Vibrators are fantastic at multitasking, but it would be wrong to assume they magically know your preferences.
+You need to work with the vibe - try different positions, settings and speeds.

 There is no such thing as a 'normal' length of time to have an orgasm.
-There are a number of things to consider for each and every orgasm achieved: Level of arousal, how relaxed you're feeling, if fingers or a vibe is being used...
+There are several things to consider for every orgasm achieved: Level of arousal, how relaxed you're feeling, if fingers or a vibe is being used...
 All of those things matter when it comes to your pleasure.

 Some women can orgasm very quickly, others need more time.
-There are no rights or wrongs, just remember it's not a race.
+There are no rights or wrongs.
+It's not a race.

-For fancy occasions you might like to switch it up with flavours, warming or tingling options, but if your peach is sensitive, it's always best to opt for a plainer lubricant with as few ingredients as possible.
+For fancy occasions, you might like to switch it up with flavours, warming or tingling options, but if your peach is sensitive, it's always best to opt for a plain lubricant with as few ingredients as possible.

 Once you start having orgasms, you'll likely find they are easier to come by.
 It's about finding out what works for you - this may mean a good vibe, a certain position or maybe downloadable clips featuring your favourite type of fantasy or porn.
 As long as you're having a great time, it's all good.